HelloChatterbox/dev_documentation/docs/skill-development/mycroft-skills-manager/README.md

 ---
 description: >-
-  Mycroft Skills Manager (msm) is a command line tool used to add, manage and remove Skills on any Mycroft installation.
+  Chatterbox Skills Manager (msm) is a command line tool used to add, manage and remove Skills on any Chatterbox installation.
 ---

-# Mycroft Skills Manager
+# Chatterbox Skills Manager

-Mycroft Skills Manager \(MSM\) is a command line tool used to add, manage and remove Skills on any Mycroft installation.
-It can install any Skill listed on the [Mycroft Skills Repository](https://github.com/MycroftAI/mycroft-skills) or from any Github repository.
+Chatterbox Skills Manager \(MSM\) is a command line tool used to add, manage and remove Skills on any Chatterbox installation.
+It can install any Skill listed on the [Chatterbox Skills Repository](https://github.com/ChatterboxAI/chatterbox-skills) or from any Github repository.
 It is a handy tool for Developers and those who may frequently reconfigure, install and uninstall Skills.

 ## Information